vanderpatrick/Hackteam-6/README.md

 ## Intro

 Out and About is an exciting project that aims to create an interactive world map showcasing Pride events happening across different countries.
-The project focuses on promoting inclusivity, diversity, and the celebration of LGBTQ+ communities worldwide.
+This Full Stack project focuses on promoting inclusivity, diversity, and the celebration of LGBTQ+ communities worldwide.
 With the Out and About platform, users will have the opportunity to explore a dynamic map that highlights some important Pride events.
 By clicking on specific countries, users can access some general information about each event, including dates, locations, and event descriptions or can contribute to the project by sending updated or missing information.
 Out and About aims to serve as a comprehensive resource for the LGBTQ+ community and allies, fostering a sense of unity and awareness about Pride celebrations worldwide.

 ## User Experience